spapas/cookiecutter-django-starter/README.md

 cd project_name
 dovenv.bat
 pip install -r requirements\dev.txt
 ```

+If you see ldap-related errors then install correct version of python-ldap from https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-ldap (download it and run ``pip install python_ldap-xxx.whl``) - then run again ``pip install -r requrements\dev.txt).

-Project is ready - from the same directory (where you run ``dovenv.bat``) run the following to also create your git repo:
+Project is ready - from the same directory (where you run ``dovenv.bat``) run the following to also create your git repo (a proper .gitignore is alreadt provided courtesy of https://gitignore.io and some additions of mine):

 ```
 git init